 Gutter repair service providers often base their pricing on linear foot of gutter and downspout material to be worked on or replaced.
 The condition and type of existing gutters factor into the pricing in as well.

 For example, Midwest Gutter in Detroit, Michigan, charges by the linear foot for new gutter material (about $5 per linear foot for aluminum) plus the cost of hourly labor.
 They have a minimum charge of $100 – $150, depending on the job.
 In almost all cases, they provide an estimate for a flat project rate that factors in the materials and labor costs.

 Whether it’s clogged, sagging, dented, broken or disconnected gutters or downspouts, rust or corrosion, holes, or leaks, the repairs will vary in price.
 The gutter repair cost depends on the cost of parts, the height of the building, the extent of labor required, and any necessary taxes.

-Aluminum is by far the most common gutter material, whether it’s seamless or traditional sectional guttering.
-Sometimes gutters are made of vinyl (which is technically PVC plastic) and galvanized steel, though steel gutters are more common on commercial buildings than homes.
+Whether it’s seamless or traditional sectional guttering, aluminum is by far the most common gutter material.
+Sometimes gutters are made of vinyl (PVC plastic) and galvanized steel, though steel gutters are more common in commercial buildings than homes.
 Many contractors advise against vinyl gutters because some are cheaply made and can get brittle with age.
 Gutter material affects the repair cost, especially if entire sections have to be replaced.
-Copper gutters are quite a bit more expensive than aluminum, running upwards of $25 per linear foot, compared with $5 for aluminum.

 Gutter systems have surfaces surrounding them that may affect the cost of the repair.
 For example, wooden fascia boards and soffits are subject to water damage if gutters are not carrying water away from the exterior of the home as they should be.
 Gutter contractors can repair these kinds of issues as part of a gutter repair project for an additional fee to cover the additional labor and materials.